Fort Ében-Émael: Personnel

 In 1940, Fort Eben-Emael was commanded by Major Jottrand.
 There were around 1,200 Belgian troops stationed at the fort, divided into three groups.
 The first group was permanently stationed at the fort and consisted of 200 technical personnel (e.g. doctors, cooks, weapon maintenance technicians, administration staff).
 The two other groups consisted of 500 artillerists each.
-In peace time, one group would be stationed at the fort for one week, and the other group would be in reserve at the village of Wonck, about 5 km away.
+In peacetime, one group would be stationed at the fort for one week, and the other group would be in reserve at the village of Wonck, about 5 km away.
 These two groups would change places every week.

 Except for some of the officers and NCOs, most of the men were conscripts.
-The majority of these were reservists and were called up after the Invasion of Poland in 1939.
+The majority of these were reservists and were called up after the invasion of Poland in 1939.
 Infantry training was poor, since the men were considered to be purely artillerists.

 1940

 On 10 May 1940, 78 paratroopers of the German 7th Flieger (later 1st Fallschirmjäger Division) landed on the fortress with DFS 230 gliders, armed with special high explosives to attack the fortress and its guns.
-Most of the fort's defenses were lightly manned and taken by complete surprise.
-Eben-Emael's loss delivered a hard blow from which the Belgian Army could not recover.
+Most of the fort's defenders were taken by complete surprise.
+Eben-Emael's loss delivered a hard blow from which the Belgian Army did not recover.